Patient information

 2.1 PRP treatment, how does it work?

-PRP autologous blood treatment Hair treatment is a minimally invasive treatment method.
+PRP autologous blood treatment is a minimally invasive treatment method.
 Your own nutrient-rich blood is used: After we have taken your blood, the so-called platelet rich plasma (PRP) is isolated from it and then injected into your scalp.

 PRP autologous blood therapy is an outpatient treatment, i.e. you can leave our clinic after the treatment.